-Now we must account for the possibility that this problem is infeasible, so that nonnegative errors ξ need to be introduced, with penalties; we impose a where $C = C{SVM} > 0$ is a penalty parameter.
+Now we must account for the possibility that this problem is infeasible, so that nonnegative errors ξ need to be introduced, with penalties; we impose a penalty on the 1-norm of ξ .
+Thus the optimization problem solved by the SVM can be stated as where $C = C{SVM} > 0$ is a penalty parameter.